There is no blame

 Building Trust and Risking Trust in Adaptive Change Leading adaptive change in a church or any other organization requires a foundation of trust.
 As a leader builds trust, people grant...

-The Effect of Focus
+The Complexity of Trust

 Leadership isn't a journey for one.